mack-code0/mack-code0/README.md

 Hi 👋 My name is Macaulay Uzu.
 ==============================

-I am Software Developer and a Technical Writer.
+I am a Software Developer and a Technical Writer.
 -----------------------------------------------

 * 🖥️  See my portfolio at [https://macaulay.netlify.app](http://macaulay.netlify.app)